Many homesteaders have been used to raising Cornish Cross meat chickens for the dinner table.

 Finishing is the term commonly used to describe the entire process of turning meat chickens into market chickens, whether they actually go to market, or whether they end up in your own freezer or on your dinner table.

-The KEY to finishing is the presence of the genetic gene that enables fat marbling - the transport of fat molecules into the spaces around the muscle fibers.
+The KEY to finishing is the presence of the genetic gene that enables fat marbling - the transport of fat molecules into the spaces around the muscle groups.

 In chickens that lack this gene, finishing will pack on fat in growing fat pads, especially around the tail area.
-Chickens with the "marbling" gene will add extra fat inside the muscle groups, similar to high quality wagyu beef.
+Chickens with the "marbling" gene will add extra fat throughout all the muscle groups, similar to, but not exactly like wagyu beef.
 The fat adds melt-in-your-mouth moisture and flavor, without detracting from overall human health.